Belvedere Trading LLC Sells 2,327 Shares of Enlivex Therapeutics Ltd. (NASDAQ:ENLV)

 Belvedere Trading LLC lessened its holdings in Enlivex Therapeutics Ltd. (NASDAQ:ENLV – Get Rating) by 13.9% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 14,473 shares of the company’s stock after selling 2,327 shares during the quarter.
 Belvedere Trading LLC owned 0.08% of Enlivex Therapeutics worth $101,000 as of its most recent SEC filing.

-Separately, Compagnie Lombard Odier SCmA increased its holdings in Enlivex Therapeutics by 22.9% in the 4th quarter.
-Compagnie Lombard Odier SCmA now owns 43,000 shares of the company’s stock valued at $247,000 after buying an additional 8,000 shares during the period.
+Separately, Compagnie Lombard Odier SCmA boosted its stake in shares of Enlivex Therapeutics by 22.9% in the 4th quarter.
+Compagnie Lombard Odier SCmA now owns 43,000 shares of the company’s stock valued at $247,000 after purchasing an additional 8,000 shares in the last quarter.
 3.51% of the stock is currently owned by hedge funds and other institutional investors.

 Separately, HC Wainwright reduced their target price on shares of Enlivex Therapeutics from $33.00 to $15.00 in a research note on Monday, May 2nd.